Martín Vásquez: Mexico

-Vasquez played three games with the Mexico national team one of them being against Colombia in April of 1990 under manager Manuel Lapuente and the other two against Russia, during César Luis Menotti's spell as coach.
+Vasquez played three games with the Mexico national team one of them being against Colombia in April 1990 under manager Manuel Lapuente and the other two against the CIS, during César Luis Menotti's spell as coach.
 However, none of the matches he played for his birth nation were FIFA-sanctioned.

 United States

 Vasquez received American citizenship in 1996.
 Subsequently, he was called up to the United States national team by Steve Sampson, going on to earn seven caps in a two-year span.
 His debut came on December 21, 1996, against Guatemala (2–2 away draw), in a 1998 World Cup qualifier, and he last appeared in the home 4–2 victory over El Salvador, for the same competition, on November 16, 1997.
 He started the game, then came off in the 63rd minute for Mike Sorber.

 Coaching career

 After retiring from his playing career, Vasquez worked as assistant coach with Cal Poly Pomona and the women's team San Diego Spirit.
 He also coached the Damien High School boys' team for two seasons.
 After one season as assistant with the Los Angeles Galaxy, he joined newly created MLS team Chivas USA in the same capacity, on January 2, 2005.

 Between July 2008 and April 2009, Vasquez worked as the assistant to Jürgen Klinsmann at German club FC Bayern Munich.
 He left when Klinsmann was dismissed due to bad results.
 Vasquez was hired to his first head coaching job on December 2, 2009, at former club Chivas.

 Vasquez was released from his duties following a season which saw the Goats miss the playoffs for the first time since its 2005 expansion campaign.

 Vasquez was recalled by Klinsmann after the latter was named head coach of the United States men's national team as an assistant coach for a friendly against Mexico on August 11, 2011.
 On March 31, 2014, less than 3 months before the World Cup Vasquez was replaced by Tab Ramos, relegating him to unannounced "other responsibilities", which later turned out to be scouting and match observations.

 On 14 April 2022, Vasquez was named head coach of USL League One side Central Valley Fuego FC.
+Vásquez parted ways with Fuego FC on July 3, 2023.

+Vásquez joined Mark Briggs' staff at Sacramento Republic on 18 January 2024.